Shopify website builder review – all-around eCommerce star

 Shopify pricing

-Shopify offers 3 packages, that include website hosting, and all the main eCommerce features.
-Their prices range between $29.00 and $299.00 a month – and that may seem a little bit expensive, especially if you're on a budget.
+Shopify offers 4 packages, that include website hosting, and all the main eCommerce features.
+The prices range between $29.00 and $2 300.00 a month – and that may seem a little bit expensive, especially if you're on a budget.

-Here’s an overview of the three packages with their base prices:
+Here’s an overview of the four packages with their base prices:

-So, it's no surprise to see Shopify offering a trial for all of its plans, no credit card required.
+However, you don't need to worry, as Shopify offers a trial for all of its plans, no credit card required.
 You get 3 days for free and then a month for just $1.
-And no, don't worry about accidentally getting charged $3,000 after you forget to cancel the trial.
-The account will just freeze, so knock yourselves out.
+And if you worry about accidentally getting charged after you forget to cancel the trial – this is not the case either – the account will just freeze.

-In some other Shopify reviews, you may also hear a word or two about Shopify Lite.
-Starting at $9/month, it's an option for you to add a product and a checkout link to your already-existing website.
+In some other Shopify reviews, you may also hear a word or two about Shopify Starter.
+For only $5.00/month, it's an option to create a simple starter version of an online store that is ideal to sell on social media, email, WhatsApp and anywhere else you can share a link to a product.
 It's not a full-on eCommerce solution, and it doesn't let you use most of the platform's advanced features, so I won't compare them with the full plans here.

-Similar (but opposite) is true with Shopify Plus – it is a much more expensive custom solution for major businesses (probably the option Kim Kardashian uses!).
+Similar is true with Shopify Plus – it is a much more expensive custom solution for major businesses.

 Basic Shopify

-Starting from $29 per month, this is the plan if you’re a beginner.
+Starting from $29.00/month, Basic is a great plan for a beginner.

 All Shopify’s plans have a transaction fee, and naturally, the cheapest plan has the highest one.
 It'll be lower if you use its own Shopify Payments platform, and higher if you use a third-party option.

-However, this plan has all the core features to start selling – but keep in mind that the fee is the largest.
+While this plan has all the core features to start selling.
+Keep in mind that the fees are the largest.

 Shopify

-For $79.00 per month, this plan gets you some insightful professional reports, including every single feature from the Basic.
+For $105.00/month, the Shopify plan gets you some insightful professional reports, including every single feature from the Basic.
 If you’ve got a growing business where sales are expected to go in fast, this would be an ideal pick.

 Advanced Shopify

-At $299.00, Advanced Shopify is Shopify’s most extensive and expensive option for its general audience.
+At $399.00/month, Advanced Shopify is Shopify’s extensive and a more expensive option for its general audience.
 Boasting every single feature of previous plans – this plan’s a perfect pick for sellers looking to scale and solidify themselves in their respective markets.

 Is Shopify easy to use?